 Other benefits of potassium rich foods

 The beauty of this list?
 Adding more of the above foods will not only increase your potassium, but also add other valuable nutrients to your diet such as fiber, and vitamins A and C. Potassium rich fruits and vegetables are also the foods with high levels of cancer-fighting antioxidants.
-In one large study, women who ate over five servings of fruits and vegetables had a lower risk of aggressive tumors in comparison to those who ate only two servings.
+In particular, regular consumption of fruits and vegetables seems to result in in lower breast cancer risk.

 How do you manage to get your fruits and veggies into your diet?
 Do you add any toppings to certain recipes or use in smoothies?
 I know making smoothies is my easy way of getting my own potassium requirements met!
 Please share your ideas.